brunozisman/meeting-room/README.md

 ## Setup
-To run this project, compie and run the backend maven project, then install it locally using npm in frontend:
+To run this project, compile and run the backend maven project, then install it locally using npm in frontend:

 ```
 $ cd ../meeting-room